 Armed with the data about how you compare with other practices in your region, approach your commercial payer representatives to begin renegotiating your contracts.
 For payers that are reimbursing at lower rates compared to your own payer mix, provide redacted reports showing how they compare with other major payers in your area.
 Or simply provide the ASA Commercial Survey results with your state and regions highlighted.
 Don’t forget to renegotiate flat fee and/or labor and delivery rates, too.

 Not only do these conversion factor averages help you negotiate for greater reimbursement from your contracted plans, they can also help you ensure your chargemaster is in line with industry averages for billing out-of-network payers.
-When is the last time you evaluated or updated your per unit charge amount?
+When was the last time you evaluated or updated your per unit charge amount?
 What about flat fee procedures?

 Curious to learn more about how you can harness the power of payer information to improve your bottom line?
 Contact CIPROMS today to discuss more options.